Parameterizing the flattening of galaxies rotation curves on an expanding locally anisotropic background: Introduction

 where $U=2GM/(c^2r_1)$ is the Schwarzschild (SC) gravitational potential, $H=\dot{a}/a$ is the time dependent Hubble rate defined as the rate of variation of the Universe scale factor $a$, $c$ is the speed of light in vacuum, $M$ is the SC gravitational mass, $G$ is the Gravitational constant, $d\Omega^2=r_1^2(d\theta^2+\sin^2\theta d\varphi)$ is the solid angle line-element and we are employing spherical coordinates $(t,r_1,\varphi,\theta)$ for which the radial coordinate is an area radius (the area of a sphere is $A=4\pi\,r_1^2$) such that the integration measure is independent of the Universe scale factor, $\sqrt{-g}=r_1^2\sin(\theta)$.
+For $\alpha = 0$ it is recovered the McVittie metric~\cite{McV} and recently it was shown that for $\alpha=-1$ it is recovered the Thakurta metric~\cite{Thakurta}.
 The ELA metric~(\ref{metric_1}) interpolates between the SC metric~\cite{Schwarzschild} for small radii values (near the SC event horizon at the SC radius $r_1\sim r_{1.SC}=2GM/c^2$) and the Robertson-Walker metric~\cite{RW} for large radii values ($r_1\to \infty$).
 The shift function depends on a functional parameter $\alpha$ which, at the SC event horizon must be greater or equal to $\alpha(r_{1.SC})\geq 3$ to prevent this horizon from being a space-time singularity, at the origin must have at least a leading divergence by $\alpha(r_1\to 0)\sim -1/r_1$ to ensure that the SC mass pole value coincides with the SC mass $M$ and, at spatial infinity, it must be finite such that the shift function asymptotically vanishes and the RW metric is recovered~\cite{PLB}.

 As for the mass of the extended gravitational background encoded in the ELA metric in excess to the mass of the cosmological background described by the RW metric it was shown in~\cite{Pioneer} to be